-This porcelain comes from the Hoi An shipwreck, sank in the late 15th-early 16th century (approximately A.D 1490), making Hoi An pottery far older than Tek Sing or Ca Mau pottery.
-Little is known about the vessel, including her name, so the hoard has been named after the nearby town of Faifo, today known as Hoi An.
+Little is known about the vessel that sank, including her name, so the discovered hoard was named after the nearby town of Faifo, today known as Hoi An.

 Ceramics from the Hoi An Hoard are considered to be known as the most precious and complete representation of Vietnamese artisanship in glazed ceramics.
 They are far rarer than their Chinese counterparts, from Tek Sing.